-Table 2-6 defines the AXI4-Stream transmit signals of the core, which are used to transmit data from the user to the core.
-Table 2-7 defines transmit sideband signals.
-A detailed description of operation is provided in Transmitting Outbound Frames in Chapter 3.
+Table 2-1 defines the AXI4-Stream transmit signals of the core, which are used to transmit data from the user to the core.
+Table 2-2 defines transmit sideband signals.
+A detailed description of operation is provided in Transmitting Outbound Frames.